Welcome to today's edition of the Rush 24-7 podcast.

 They find out from third and fourth place sources what they think happened here.

-There are a couple of different entertainment outlets who have written about it, and you can tell when you read it that they're confused that they don't quite get it.
+There are a couple of different entertainment outlets who have written about it, and you can tell when you read it that they're confused, that they don't quite get it.

-And the same thing on this moderating the uh the the Republican debate, it's it's clear that the people in the drive-bys want to vet the candidates.
+It's clear that the people in the drive-bys want to vet the candidates.

 They want to choose ours.

-And they're just terribly concerned that a candidate other than the one they would choose might end up getting a nomination if debates were moderated by me and Levin and Hannity and who else.
+And they're just terribly concerned that a candidate other than the one they would choose might end up getting the nomination if debates were moderated by me and Levin and Hannity and who else.

-Now, just to show you, uh, ladies and gentlemen, how on the brain of everybody on the left I am.
+Now, just to show you, ladies and gentlemen, how on the brain of everybody on the left I am.

-Uh I I live rent-free in Obama's head, and I think over half the drive-by media heads.
+I live rent-free in Obama's head, and I think over half the drive-by media heads.

 I live there.

-Let's go, let's go to audio sound bites.
+Let's go to the audio soundbites.

 CNN reporting on the rodeo clown.